 The survey was completed by 1540 people and generated much debate.
 Of these, 528 responses came from Hutt City Views, an online panel and representative sample of Lower Hutt residents who participate in surveys about issues facing the city.
 There were 1012 responses from the general public.
 On several of Council’s proposals, there were significant differences of opinion between the responses of the panel and those of the general public.

 This survey is now closed.
-View the survey and the survey results
+View the survey results (PDF 9.33 MB)

 You can look through the survey, but please don't complete it.
 Council is taking the survey results into account in developing its District Plan proposals.
 You will have the opportunity to make submissions during the next stage of the project.